zammad/zammad-user-documentation/basics/find-ticket/browse.rst

    * The need for action is color coded and reflects mainly the :doc:`ticket states </basics/service-ticket/settings/state>`:

      .. include:: /snippets/ticket-state-type-circles.rst
+     If you spot a circle with a blue/pink gradient, it indicates that an :doc:`AI agent </extras/ai-features>` is currently working on the ticket.

    * :doc:`Ticket priorities </basics/service-ticket/settings/priority>` are
      **color-coded:**